slsa-framework/slsa/docs/spec/draft/source-requirements.md

 For example, you may configure a "required GitHub Actions workflow" to run your test suites.
 Only change proposals with a successful workflow run id would be allowed to be submitted.

+### Only merge the diff that was reviewed

+Summary:
+New revisions are created based ONLY on the changes that were reviewed.

+Benefits: Prevents a large class of internal threat attacks based on hiding a malicious commit in a series of good commits such that the malicious commit does not appear in the reviewed diff.

+Requirements:

+#### Context

+In many organizations it is normal to review only the "net difference" between the tip of  the topic branch and the "best merge base", the closest shared commit between the topic and target branches computed at the time of review.

+The topic branch may contain many commits of which not all were intended to represent a shippable state of the repository.

+If a repository merges branches with a standard merge commit, all those unreviewed commits on the topic branch will become "reachable" from the protected branch by virtue of the multi-parent merge commit.

+When a repo is cloned, all commits _reachable_ from the main branch are fetched and become accessible from the local checkout.

+This combination of factors allows attacks where the victim performs a `git clone` operation followed by a `git reset --hard <unreviewed revision id>`.

+#### Mitigation

+Require a squash merge strategy for the protected branch.

+To guarantee that only commits representing reviewed diffs are cloned, the SCP must rebase (or "squash") the reviewed diff into a single new commit (the "squashed" commit) with only a single parent (the revision previously pointed-to by the protected branch).

+It is not acceptable to replay the sequence of commits from the topic branch onto the protected branch.